AIMP Coaching: Advanced Mental and Physical Coaching for the Ultra Endurance athlete

-Racing long requires outstanding fitness and superior race day execution, combined with a healthy dose of self control.
-In seeking to create the optimum training program, there are critical success factors are always within the training plan and part of the coaching philosophy.
+Going long requires outstanding fitness and superior event day execution, combined with a healthy dose of self-control.
+In seeking to create the optimum training program, there are critical factors within the training plan and part of the coaching philosophy.
 Combined with an accurate snapshot of your current physiological state (testing), AIMP creates a personal, customized and proven coaching plan tailored to your individual needs.

 Whether you’re an elite athlete looking to reach optimal performance or you simply want to finish feeling strong, AIMP will work with you to develop that plan.
 Here are the critical success factors that outline the coaching philosophy of AIMP:

-Come race day for Ironman or the 70.3, nothing should be unfamiliar.
-Not only do you know your effort & intensity which you will hold, but you have complete confidence in your hydration & nutrition strategy since you have repeatedly practiced, adjusted and modified it.
+Come event day, nothing should be unfamiliar.
+Not only do you know your effort & intensity, but you have complete confidence in your hydration & nutrition strategy since you have repeatedly practiced, adjusted and modified it.
 This reinforces the overall focus of any endurance event – stay within ‘your’ day and try to control the things you can control.
-By continuously training your race strategy, your day is better prepared for the things you can’t control, like weather, race course changes, volunteer mishaps, other athletes performances etc. Coaching should help you create, solidify and execute your optimal race day.
+By continuously training your event strategy, your day is better prepared for the things you can’t control, like weather, course changes, volunteer mishaps, other athletes performances etc. Coaching should help you create, solidify and execute your optimal event day.

-All the fitness in the world is useless if an athlete is sick or injured on race day.
-Coaching is about preparing you for your optimal race day.
+All the fitness in the world is useless if an athlete is sick or injured on event day.
+Coaching is about preparing you for your optimal event day.
 This includes remaining healthy and injury free during your training.
-The proper plan will build your season with the end result in mind – to toe the line at your ‘A’ race strong, healthy and with the confidence that all the necessary training was completed.
-Communication with your coach and accurate training logs help identify any potential flare ups, while accurate execution of workouts ensures that the stresses of training can be absorbed.
+The proper plan will build your season with the end result in mind – to toe the line at your ‘A’ race strong, healthy and with the confidence that all the necessary training and preparation was completed.
+Communication with your coach and accurate training logs help identify any potential flare-ups, while accurate execution of workouts ensures that the stresses of training can be absorbed.

 Recovery & Rest